EDI Welcomes Paul Thielen, Development Director, EAM

 MCI applied an innovative approach to implementing asset management at the very beginning of the new terminal project.
 EDI, along with Arora Engineers (Arora), worked to ensure that operations and maintenance staff were in a position to use and maintain the entire new facility (the organizations most critical asset) from day one.
 MCI was therefore able to reduce their implementation costs by approximately 50% with a digital delivery compared to a traditional asset management implementation.

-This is the second year in a row EDI has received a MaximoWorld award.
+This is the third year in a row EDI has received a MaximoWorld award.
 Last year, EDI and Salt Lake City International Airport (SLC) were awarded for Best Maximo Enterprise Asset Management Implementation Program at MaximoWorld 2021.

 Congratulations to our team on this terrific accomplishment!